Ishme-Dagan I: Correspondence

 A number of letters relating the familial relationships between Shamshi-Adad I and his two sons have been excavated, and these letters provide a glimpse into the tensions of this family of rulers.
 Ishme-Dagan I is called, “A forceful soldier not afraid to risk his own skin.”
 This was a quality which allowed Shamshi-Adad I to rely on him unhesitatingly.
 Shamshi-Adad I's correspondence with his younger son is not as generous, and Ishme-Dagan I appears to have picked up his father's censure of his younger brother and contributed to it.
 In one letter, Ishme-Dagan I asks his brother, “Why are you setting up a wail about this thing?
 That is not great conduct.”
 In another letter, Ishme-Dagan I bluntly commands Yasmah-Adad to, “Show some sense.”
-In a third, Ishme-Dagan I tells his brother to stop writing their father directly, and use him as an intermediary.

 Conquests of Ishme-Dagan I

 War against Eshnunna

-Ishme-Dagan I's main challenge was in keeping his enemies in check.
-To Ishme-Dagan I's south was the King Dadusha of Eshnunna (fl. c.
-1800 BCE — c.
-1779 BCE.)
-To Ishme-Dagan I's east were the warlike, nomadic, pastoral peoples inhabiting the foothills of the Zagros mountains.
-Eshnunna was to be Ishme-Dagan I's chief enemy, and although records are sparse, there are some accounts of some political conflicts involving Eshnunna.
+The main challenge for Ishme-Dagan I was in keeping his enemies in check.
+To Ishme-Dagan I's south was the King Dadusha of Eshnunna.
+To Ishme-Dagan I's east were the warlike, nomadic, pastoral peoples inhabiting the foothills of the Zagros Mountains.
+Eshnunna became the chief enemy of Ishme-Dagan I. Although records are sparse, there are some accounts of some political conflicts involving Eshnunna.
 An instance of defeat occurs in a year-name coined by the King Dadusha of Eshnunna which commemorates a victory over an army led by Ishme-Dagan I.